Abdelrahmann94/Computer-vision-/readme (2).md

 I used SIFT Algorithm with Homography matrix technique to apply seamless image stitching for handwritten text images.
 Then applied an OCR model using KerasOCR.

 ## comments
-This approach for image stitching doesn;t work properly on images that contain big font sizes, and I put an example for this in the evaluation report.
+This approach for image stitching doesn't work properly on images that contain big font sizes, and I put an example for this in the evaluation report.

 ## Time Allocation